Discover the Alhambra Palace

 Fancy a bit of glamping?
 Check out this cool article by Paulina on the Road about when she was glamping in the cave houses of Granada – a definite must do.

 The Parador at the Alhambra is ideally located right within the Alhambra grounds.
 It is a luxury hotel with the finest of amenities and superb food offerings.
 This former 15th Century monastery has been converted into a luxury hotel.
 The restaurant offers locally sourced produce and specialises in Andalucian cuisine.

 The Hotel America within the Alhambra is a small 17-room hotel with beautiful decor and a small restaurant with a peaceful garden patio.

 The Educational Tourist blog by Natalie has a great review on a small budget hotel in Granada called the Landazuri.
 If you are on a tight budget this could be the perfect location for your visit to the Alhambra.

-Once you have purchased your tickets and set your times to visit the Nasrid Palaces I would highly recommend you get there at least an hour before your scheduled time.
+Once you have purchased your tickets and set your times to visit the Nasrid Palaces (these are part of the Alhambra complex).
+I would highly recommend you get there at least an hour before your scheduled time.
 Once you enter the gates of the Alhambra, you will become entranced with the beauty of the place and may end up missing your time.
 It is also quite a walk from the entrance to the Nasrid Palaces and the way is not very well marked.

 When you enter, the complex you will walk for at least 15 to 20 minutes down a beautiful pathway beside the gardens called the Calle de Real de la Alhambra and end up in a square and to your right will be the Museo de la Alhambra.
 The Nasrid Palaces are behind this Museum.